Water Testing and

-Heartland Home Inspections offers Lead Paint Inspections/Assessments and Water Testing.
-We are fully licensed through the NJ Department of Health and the Department of Consumer Affairs.
+At Heartland Home Inspections, we specialize in Lead Paint Inspections and Assessments, offering reliable and professional services tailored to your needs.
+We are fully licensed by the NJ Department of Health and the Department of Consumer Affairs, ensuring you receive accurate and compliant results.

 - NJDOH Permit #038514